jadenhensley/magic_game/README.md

 #### (4-2-2023)

 - Created Team Mushroom.
+- Created the Godot project for the game.
+- Created Github repository for the game.
+- Added members to the team.
+- Got Tile Spawning working.
+- Got Randomized Tile Colors working.
+- Got 2D Player Movement working.
+- Team members prototyped some tree / bush assets.

 #### (4-1-2023)

-- Created the Game Design Document
+- Created the Game Design Document.
-- Brainstormed ideas for the game
+- Brainstormed ideas for the game.
-- Decided on Gameplay Mechanics and Gameplay Features
+- Decided on Gameplay Mechanics and Gameplay Features.
-- Installed Godot 4
+- Installed Godot 4.
 - Learned the essential syntax of Godot's gdscript with a tutorial.
-- Failing to write my first shader using gdscript and gdshader
+- Failing to write my first shader using gdscript and gdshader.
 	- Need to learn how to read documentation.